hectorgimenez/koolo/README.md

 - If item doesn't match the full rule, will be identified and checked again, if fully matches a rule it will be stashed.
 - There are some NIP properties that are **not implemented yet** and the bot will let you know during the startup process, please be sure to not use them:
   - plusmindamage
-  - mindamage
+  - mindamage (Only working for items with no base damage like rings, amulets, armors, etc.)
   - plusmaxdamage
-  - maxdamage
-  - enhanceddamage
+  - maxdamage (Only working for items with no base damage like rings, amulets, armors, etc.)
+  - enhanceddamage (Only working for items with no base damage like rings, amulets, armors, etc.)
+  - enhanceddefense (Only working for white bases and is not 100% accurate, avoid using it as much as possible)
   - itemarmorpercent
   - itemmindamagepercent
   - itemslashdamage